MTACS/Yalu-X/README.md

 I decided to add the fix here instead of on the device as if anything went wrong, I wouldn't want to be responible for any loss of a jailbreak.

+**Steps to fix**

+1. Connect to your device via SSH as root.
+For me on my MacBook, I use iPhoneTunnel, but any root SSH tunnel will work.
+You can also use something like iFunBox if you have installed Apple File Conduit 2.
+This can also be done through Filza if you do not have a computer.

+2. Browse to the / directory, and delete the /.installed_yaluX file.
+Over SSH it would be "cd / && rm .installed_yaluX" without quotes.

+3. Visit http://apt.saurik.com/debs/cydia_1.1.30_iphoneos-arm.deb and download it.
+Place it in a directory you can remember, then run dpkg -i /path/to/cydia 1.1.30.deb as root.
+This will reinstall Cydia to your homescreen.
+If it doesn't appear, try running uicache as root over SSH.